Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 Learn more about using [.NET Core with Visual Studio Code](https://docs.microsoft.com/dotnet/core/tutorials/with-visual-studio-code).

+## Next Steps

+Authorization in Azure AD can also be done with `Security Groups` as well, as we will now cover in [second chapter](../chapter2/README.md). `Security Groups` and `App Roles` in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.

+Now lets learn about how to use Security Groups for authorization in your app in the [second chapter](../chapter2/README.md).

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a